hci-lab-um/heuristics-for-test-tool-design/How-To/Activities/catwoe-lumas-overview.md

 **Primary source:**

-[37] P. Checkland, *Systems Thinking, Systems Practice*.
-Chichester: Wiley, 1981 (and subsequent editions). *(Primary source for Soft Systems Methodology, LUMAS, and CATWOE.)*
+[37] P. Checkland and J. Poulter, “Soft systems methodology,” in Systems Approaches to Making Change: A Practical Guide, Springer, 2020, pp. 201–253 *(Primary source for Soft Systems Methodology, LUMAS, and CATWOE.)*

-*(Full bibliographic details for reference [37] to be confirmed from the dissertation bibliography.)*
+Also useful but not directly referenced: P. Checkland, *Systems Thinking, Systems Practice*.
+Chichester: Wiley, 1981 (and subsequent editions).

 ---